 The best way we've found to open DXF files consistently in SolidWorks is to open the file as a new SolidWorks drawing.
 This is an extra step if you’re already inside a sketch but allows for loads of control and is generally pretty robust.

-Go to File > Open and choose the DXF that we saved from Illustrator.
+In SolidWorks, go to File > Open and choose the DXF that we saved from Illustrator.

 Click through the import options but make sure to select the same units.
 Choose an A3 drawing page and drag the logo inside the page.